pivoteur/biz/README.md

 You, as the investor, may invest in

 * none of the above types
-* one of the above types – pivot pools, echo pools, or the treasurey
+* one of the above types – pivot pools, echo pools, or the treasury
 * some of the above types
 * all of the above types of investment vehicles.